-During routine operations at the site, transport of CCR from the PEPCO project, and within Phase 2, paved areas and access roads are visually inspected on a daily basis to determine the presence of CCRs, sediment, and dust.
-All CCRs and sediment material are routinely removed and disposed of back into Phase 2A, and roads receive water applied from the site's dedicated mobile water truck to minimize dust generation.
-Unpaved areas that might carry vehicle traffic are visually inspected and receive water to reduce dust.
+Paved and aggregated-surfaced areas and access roads are visually inspected on a daily basis to determine the presence of CCRs, sediment, and dust.
+All CCRs and sediment material are routinely removed and disposed in the Phase 2A active working area using site operating equipment.
+Roads receive water applied from the site's dedicated mobile water truck to minimize dust generation.
+Unpaved areas that might carry vehicle traffic are visually inspected and receive water to reduce dust as well.
+For watering of roads and areas outside of the lined Phase 2 disposal area, the mobile water truck uses water supplied from an onsite groundwater monitoring well.